DonBrody/Android-CustomKeyboard/README.md

 ```
 You might also notice that the CustomKeyboardView is currently using some very basic controllers, so why would we separate the controller logic from the layout?
 Because more complicated controllers may be needed in the future.
 This architecture allows for more complex keyboard layouts to be created.
 For example, what if we need to create a keyboard that handles latitudes.
 That can get pretty complicated.
 Not only do we have to consider that latitudes can only span between S 90.0000 and N 90.0000 degrees, but what if we want to represent those values in degrees and minutes, or degrees and minutes and seconds, or whatever format the user chooses?
 The architecture might be a little overkill for simple keyboards, but it leaves open the possibility to create any keyboard we may need to in the future without any significant changes to the architecture.

+## Updates
+The CustomKeyboardView is not capable of auto registering all EditText's within a ViewGroup.
+Just pass any ViewGroup to the autoRegisterEditTexts method of any CustomKeyboardView instance, and it will recursively search the View tree for EditText's, check their type, and automatically bind to their InputConnection's.

+Additionally, a CustomTextField component has been added.
+This component is a simple extension of the Android EditText component.
+It auto sets simple settings such as background color, max characters, and text size.
+The most important addition to this extension is the keyboard type property.
+You can create this component programmaticaly, set it's type, and pass it's containing ViewGroup to the CustomKeyboardView to auto bind to it's InputConnection.
+This allows you to create keyboard types that are not recognized by Android, set the keyboard type of this new component, and have that type auto recognized by the CustomKeyboardView.
+Note: The CustomTextField is a very simple component, and like the custom keyboard's in this repository, it's expected that you'll override their attributes to fit your project's needs.

 ## Next Steps
 Add the CustomKeyboardView to any (and hopefully all :) of your projects, add any layout or controllers you'd like, modify the UI in any way that fits your needs, and enjoy!